hiperiondev/hpsdr-p1-rpitx/README.md

 #### TODO:
 - ~~Put all configures on config file~~ -> [DONE]
+- ~~Add configuration for bands~~ -> [DONE]
-- Add hardware LPF and HPF filters selector
+- Hardware band selector LPF and HPF filters
-- ~~- Add configuration for bands~~ -> [DONE]
+- - Add selector for gpio pin
-- - Add selector for gpio
+- - Add selector for gpio binary
+- - Add selector for pcf8575
-- - Add selector for i2c
+- - Add selector for mcp23016
-- Move librpitx to UIO driver